 Students wishing to major in the life sciences or certain preprofessional programs should consider BIOL 210, 211, 212.
-Students should consult the special programs section and their academic advisor before registration.
+Students should consult their academic advisor before registration.

 BIOL 90 Introduction to Biological Science (5)

 Basic biological principles and a survey of plant and animal life.
 Designed for the student whose knowledge of biological sciences is limited.
 The course can be used for high school completion.